-&lt;sup>1 The purpose of this section is to notify regional interests of planned activities that will or may affect fish passage.
+1 The purpose of this section is to notify regional interests of planned activities that will or may affect fish passage.
 Further coordination may occur as needed.

-2.3.
-Route Specific Survival Evaluation.
-There will only be route specific survival evaluations in 2003, and only at B1 in the spring and summer.
-We will evaluate survival of spring chinook salmon through (1) the B1 ice and trash sluiceway, and (2) through an MGR turbine unit.
-We will evaluate survival of fall chinook salmon through the B1 ice and trash sluiceway.
-Specific unit for turbine survival evaluations have not yet been determined.
-It is expected that the unit that is being used for turbine survival testing will need to be shut down for release pipe/hose installation, and potentially in-season fixes.
-Due to the potential for a low water year and potential for changes in operations that could effect presently planned survival research contingency plans are being formulated for discussions with regional fishery managers.
+Spillway and both powerhouses.
+It is expected that unit 4 that is being used for turbine survival testing will need to be shut down for release pipe/hose installation, and potentially inseason fixes.
+Due to the potential for changes in operations that could affect presently planned survival research contingency plans are being formulated for discussions with regional fishery managers.